Guance Log Collection and Analysis Best Practices¶

 time ([^0-9]?)%{hour:hour}:%{minute:minute}(?::%{second:second})([^0-9]?)

-# You can also add it to the pipeline file using add_pattern(), making this pattern a local pattern, usable only by the current pipeline script
+# You can also add it to the pipeline file through add_pattern(), then this pattern becomes a local pattern, only the current pipeline script can use time

 add_pattern(time, "([^0-9]?)%{HOUR:hour}:%{MINUTE:minute}(?::%{SECOND:second})([^0-9]?)")